example42/example42.github.io/_drafts/2018-04-09-puppet_tutorial_part_1.md

 #### Puppet CA and Puppet agents

-Puppet uses client SSL certificates to authenticate and authorize Puppet agent connections to the Puppet server process.
+Puppet uses client SSL certificates to authenticate and authorise Puppet agent connections to the Puppet server process.
 Per default the Puppet server uses a self signed CA to retrieve certificate signing requests and sign certificates.

 Information about the Puppet CA can be read using the `puppet cert` command.